 Expats are advised to use a real estate agent to help secure housing in Abu Dhabi.
 Even if one manages to discover a great deal on their own, an agent will likely be present upon signing the lease, and it's best to let them do the legwork as well.

 Expats can ask their employer for agent recommendations or consult print and online listings.
 Tenants pay a five percent commission to agents, as well as a five percent security deposit upfront.

 Renting accommodation in Abu Dhabi

-Rent is paid annually and in advance.
-Expats can also explore the option of getting a salary advance from their employer to remain debt-free, as bouncing a cheque is a crime in Abu Dhabi.
+Rent is usually paid annually and in advance.
+Expats can also explore the option of getting a salary advance from their employer to remain debt-free.

 There are no council taxes or permit fees associated with accommodation in Abu Dhabi.
-However, unless an expat is living in a company apartment or house, they’ll have to pay for utilities like water and electricity in addition to rent.
-These are generally affordable, but those living in large villas may find themselves financing a hefty power bill due to constant air conditioning.
+However, unless an expat is living in a company apartment or house, they’ll have to pay for utilities such as water and electricity in addition to rent.
+These are generally affordable, but those living in large villas may find themselves footing a hefty power bill due to constant air conditioning.